South Sudan withdraws from oil area, easing border crisis

 Tensions had been fuelled by a bitter dispute over how much the landlocked South should pay to export oil via pipelines and other infrastructure in Sudan.

-Juba shut down its roughly 350,000 barrel-a-day ouput in January, accusing Sudan of seizing some of its crude.
+Juba shut down its roughly 350,000 barrel-a-day output in January, accusing Sudan of seizing some of its crude.
 Oil accounted for about 98 percent of the South's state revenues.

 In a speech later on Friday, Bashir further dampened hopes the two would reach a deal in the near future, saying Sudan's oil pipelines were now closed to the South's crude exports.